-The ValueRangeFactory has creation methods for several value class types:
+The ValueRangeFactory supports several value class types:

-- int: A 32bit integer range. - long: A 64bit integer range. - double: A 64bit floating point range which only supports random selection (because it does not implement CountableValueRange). - BigDecimal: A decimal point range.
+- int: An integer range. - double: A floating point range which only supports random selection (because it does not implement CountableValueRange). - BigDecimal: A decimal point range.
 By default, the increment unit is the lowest non-zero value in the scale of the bounds.